UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Related Work

-\textbf{Composed Visual Retrieval}.
-CIR has been studied under both supervised and zero-shot settings~\cite{survey}.
-ZS-CIR methods include textual-inversion approaches~\cite{pic2word,searle,isearle,fti4cir,keds,lincir} that project reference images into pseudo-word tokens for VLP-based retrieval, training-free captioning approaches~\cite{ldre,cirevl,seize,osrcir,autocir} that prompt (M)LLMs to describe the intended target.
-Another line of work~\cite{fire,mcl,magiclens,compodiff} constructs pseudo-triplets for contrastive pre-training.
-MT-CIR~\cite{dialog,cfir,irr,fashionntm} extends CIR to iterative query refinement across multiple rounds, but all existing methods require supervised training on annotated multi-turn dialogues.
-CoVR~\cite{covr,covr2,covrenrich,fdca,hud} replaces the reference image with a video clip; most works focus on supervised training and ZS-CoVR remains largely unexplored.
 Despite the shared compositional query paradigm, no prior work has unified these three tasks under a single zero-shot framework.
 UniCVR bridges this gap by employing an MLLM as a unified compositional query encoder across all three tasks, paired with a VLP gallery encoder that supports both image and video retrieval.